From the First Tooth

 Vision: All children in Maine have access to quality oral health care.

-Mission: To promote and support the integration of oral health into primary care for all children in Maine
+Mission: To promote and support the integration of oral health into primary care for all children in Maine.

 • Oral health risk assessment